-Dave
+Page

-Directors' Report Page 1 - 4
+Directors' Report 1 - 4

 Directors' Responsibilities Statement 5

 Independent Auditors' Report 6 - 8

 Income and Expenditure Account 9

-Balance Sheet 40

-Balance Sneet 10
+Balance Sheet 10

 Statement of Changes in Reserves 11

-Notes to the Financial Statements 12 - 21
+Notes to the Financial Statements 12 - 22

-The following pages do not form part of the statutory financial statements:

-Detailed Income and Expenditure Account and Summaries 22 - 24

-DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2020
+DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2021

-The Directors present their annual report and the audited financial statements for The Institute of Public Health in Ireland Company Limited by Guarantee for the year ended 31 December 2020.
+The Directors present their annual report and the audited financial statements for The Institute of Public Health in Ireland Company Limited by Guarantee for the year ended 31 December 2021.
 The Company qualifies as a small company in accordance with Section 280A of the Companies Act 2014 and this report has been prepared in accordance with the small companies regime.